Why do some people experience a negative reaction with THC?

-Humans have a complex genome made up of twenty-three chromosomes and over the years, geneticists have determined these contain approximately 20,000 to 25,000 unique protein-coding genes.
+Basically, humans have a complex genome made up of twenty-three chromosomes.
+Further, over the years, geneticists have determined these contain approximately 20,000 to 25,000 unique protein-coding genes.
 These are the basic building blocks of human-life and are responsible for the similarities and differences between people.

 Genetic mutations are permanent changes within basic DNA sequencing.
 According to the National Library of Medicine, “Mutations range in size; they can affect anywhere from a single DNA building block (base pair) to a large segment of a chromosome.”

-These may be hereditary or occur as a result of environmental factors.
+These may be hereditary, but it may also occur as a result of environmental factors.

 The methylenetetrahydrofolate reductase (or MTHFR) gene mutation affects how a person processes amino acids.
 Amino acids form the basis of proteins, which are essential elements of human life, including neurotransmitters and hormones.
 Specifically, the MTHFR gene mutation impacts the MTHFR enzyme’s capacity to process vitamin B9.

 The MTHFR gene mutation is not fatal, but it may, however, cause several medical conditions.
 These include homocystinuria, alopecia areata, spina bifida, congenital disabilities, and several other genetic disorders.
 Now, research suggests MTHFR mutation increases the risk of depression in people who have experienced childhood trauma.
 Since early childhood trauma and adolescent cannabis use is often a predictor for depression later in life, how does the MTHFR gene mutation play into it?

 Is the MTHFR gene mutation responsible for depression?